Abhimanyu121/OpenWallet/README.md

 ## Aim
 Open wallet is an open source wallet with aim to bridge the gap between cryptocurrency world and common masses, it does so by reducing the complications of blockchain world and providing fiat like environment to the people in a highly secure way.
+## Achievements
+This project had been selected in Consensys labs relay program, it has won Consensys bounty of 10ETH (1800 USD)
 ## Description
 Open wallet currently have three layers of technology to make the user experience a lot better and we  have a lot of others in roadmap
 1. Ropsten -In testing phase wallet uses ropsten as public ledger